carlomarxdk/carlomarxdk/README.md

 * 📚 [Google Scholar](https://scholar.google.com/citations?hl=en&user=60I1M-oAAAAJ)

 ---
 P.S.
 Carlo Marx is a character in Jack Kerouac's novel *On the Road* ...and DK?
-Honestly, I created this account in Denmark, and now it’s part of my lore.
+I don't have any great references with that one; it just stands for 'Denmark'.

+> “That last thing is what you can't get, Carlo.
+Nobody can get to that last thing.
+We keep on living in hopes of catching it once for all.”
+Jack Kerouac (On the Road)